Sophoun/khqr_generator/README.md

 ### Generating an Individual QR Code

-To generate a QR code for an individual, use the `BakongKHQR.generateIndividual` method.
+To generate a QR code for an individual, use the `KHQRGenerator.generateIndividual` method.
 You need to provide an `IndividualInfo` object with the required information.

 **Example: Static QR Code**